Search the Orwell Housing website

-After graduating Jeanette joined International Computers Ltd as a systems engineer.
-This was the start of a career in primarily technological roles.
-She has worked in both the private and public sectors, including six years as a Principal Lecturer in Technology at the University of Northampton.
+Jeanette has spent her career in technology roles, starting in computing in 1978.
+She is passionate about the use of technology as enabler for corporate success and has worked in both the private and public sectors, including six years as a Principal Lecturer in Technology at the University of Northampton.

-Mr Peter Jones had a City career in investment management until 2001 and currently has a portfolio of interests.
-He is Chair of Foundation East (a micro-finance organisation in East Anglia); a director of Orwell Housing; a former director of Havebury Housing; trustee of Age UK Suffolk and of the Theatre Royal, Bury St. Edmunds; chairman of Suffolk Scouts; investment advisor to the Warwickshire County Council and Lincolnshire County Council pension schemes (each with assets of £1,500 million); an Independent Trustee or former trustee of a number of pension schemes and Chair of several of them; and former advisor to Joseph Rowntree Charitable Trust and other Quaker charities.
+Peter has a portfolio of interests, He is a director of Foundation East (a micro-finance organisation in East Anglia); a director of Orwell Housing; a former Director of Havebury Housing; trustee of Age UK Suffolk; director of Suffolk Sport, chairman of Suffolk Scouts; investment advisor to the Warwickshire County Council and Lincolnshire County Council pension schemes (each with assets of over £2,000 million); an independent trustee or former trustee of a number of private sector pension schemes and chair of several of them; and former advisor to Joseph Rowntree Charitable Trust and other Quaker charities.

-He is also a former director of Friends Provident Life Office and the former Chairman of the Investment Committee of the Association of British Insurers.
+He was previously a director of Friends Provident Life Office and the former chairman of the Investment Committee of the Association of British Insurers.